 A complex element of known length is defining a 'box' in which its child element exist.
 For example a fixed length record with a variable number of children that may not fill the full length of the record.

 For example, an element of complex type may have explicit length of 100 bytes, but contain a sequence of child elements that use up less than 100 bytes of data.
-In this case the remaining unused data is called the FinalUnusedRegion.
+In this case the remaining unused data is called the ElementUnused.
 It is skipped when parsing, and is filled with the dfdl:fillByte on unparsing.

-When the dfdl:lengthUnits is 'characters' on a complex element of specified length then the dfdl:lengthUnits of all its children must be characters also.
+When the dfdl:lengthUnits is 'characters' on a complex element of specified length then the dfdl:lengthUnits of all its children must be characters also with the same encoding, otherwise it is a schema definition error.

-Length of Simple Types with Binary Representations
+Summary: Length of Simple Types with Binary Representations

-Elements with dfdl:representation 'binary' and dfdl:binaryNumberRep or dfdl:binaryCalendarRep 'packed' or 'bcd' may be delimited or known length.
-All other elements with dfdl:representation 'binary' must be of known length and it is a schema definition error if dfdl:lengthKind 'delimited' or 'endOfParent', where the parent dfdl:lengthKind is 'delimited'.
+Elements with dfdl:representation 'binary' and dfdl:binaryNumberRep or dfdl:binaryCalendarRep 'packed' or 'bcd' may be delimited or specified length.
+All other elements with dfdl:representation 'binary' must be specified length and it is a schema definition error if dfdl:lengthKind 'delimited', or 'endOfParent' where the parent dfdl:lengthKind is 'delimited'.

+It is a schema definition error if an element with dfdl:representation ‘binary’ has dfdl:lengthKind=’pattern’.

 Simple Types